Outside School Hours Care (OSHC) Services

 - provide developmental play opportunities in a multi-age environment

-OSHC services are also required to apply the teaching principles outlined in the My Time, Our Place – a Framework for School Age Care in Australia.
+OSHC services are also required to meet learning outcomes outlined in the My Time, Our Place – a Framework for School Age Care in Australia.

 In late 2020, the Department engaged leading academic researchers Associate Professor Jennifer Cartmel and Dr Ian Bruce Hurst from Griffith University to conduct a literature review of the sector.

 Throughout the development of the review, national and international research was considered along with feedback from stakeholders in the OSHC sector.

 We encourage you to take the time to read the literature review (PDF 396KB).

 What the research tells us about equitable access to Outside School Hours Care (OSHC)

 The NSW Department of Education welcomes the Literature Review, ‘More than 'Just Convenient Care': what the research tells us about equitable access to Outside School Hours Care (OSHC)’, provided by request from Griffith University.

 Outside School Hours Care (OSHC) is an important and growing area.
 It supports children’s development and wellbeing, while also allowing parents to work beyond school hours.

 Providing inclusive, beneficial OSHC services that meet the expectations of children, families and the wider community is complicated, not the least because there is limited research available that examines best practice.
 The department acknowledges the importance of this Literature Review in providing a comprehensive overview of available research.
 The department also appreciates that specific priority groups have unique complexities that make ‘easy’ answers regarding access, inclusion and participation particularly elusive – and extremely worthwhile.